Particular/Workshop/exercises/04 - Integration with ITOps.md

     }
 }
 ```
-**4)** Run and test that the ITOps message handler now fetches both the customer and shipping information from the providers.
+**4)** Run the solution and verify that the ITOps message handler now fetches both the customer and shipping information from the providers.

 ### Solution configuration